laravel/laravel/laravel/documentation/auth/usage.md

 If you are using the Auth class, you are strongly encouraged to hash and salt all passwords.
 Web development must be done responsibly.
 Salted, hashed passwords make a rainbow table attack against your user's passwords impractical.

 Salting and hashing passwords is done using the **Hash** class.
-The Hash class is uses the **bcrypt** hashing algorithm.
+The Hash class uses the **bcrypt** hashing algorithm.
 Check out this example:

 	$password = Hash::make('secret');